Social Welfare appeals

-If you think you have been wrongly refused a social welfare benefit you can appeal this decision to the Social Welfare Appeals Office.
+If you think you have been wrongly refused a social welfare payment you can appeal this decision to the Social Welfare Appeals Office.
 You can also appeal if you are unhappy about any decision of a social welfare Deciding Officer or Designated Person (in the case of the Supplementary Welfare Allowance Scheme).
 You must appeal within 21 days of getting the decision on your claim.

 The Social Welfare Appeals Office also deals with appeals for some payments under the Supplementary Welfare Allowance Scheme.
 However, it does not deal with the discretionary elements of the Supplementary Welfare Allowance Scheme.

 If you have been refused a social welfare payment or you disagree with a decision of a Deciding Officer or Designated Person you must appeal within 21 days of the decision.
 In exceptional cases, appeals received outside of this period may be accepted.
 You must set out in your appeal why you think the decision was not correct and include any evidence and documents you want to be considered by the Social Welfare Appeals Office.